Quality and Patient Safety

 Midwest Alliance for Patient Safety

 The Midwest Alliance for Patient Safety (the Alliance) is a patient safety organization (PSO) sponsored by the Illinois Hospital Association (IHA).
-A PSO is an independent, external expert that collects, analyzes and summarizes information related to a patient safety event such as a medication error or other potentially harmful patient incident.
-Rush-Copley and other hospitals and healthcare providers voluntarily submit information to the Alliance to improve patient safety, healthcare quality and outcomes through a confidential and secure process that allows them to freely and transparently share and analyze patient safety events to improve care.
-Rush-Copley believes that this reporting process benefits all organizations interested in providing better and safer care as hospitals and other organizations can learn from each other and put better processes in place to protect patients from potential harm.
-The Alliance is the only PSO in Illinois and Rush-Copley has proudly been a member since its founding.
+A PSO is an independent, external expert that collects, analyzes and summarizes information related to a patient safety event such as medication error or other potentially harmful patient incident.
+Rush Copley and other hospital and healthcare providers voluntarily submit information to the Alliance to improve patient safety, healthcare quality and outcomes through a confidential and secure process that allows them to freely and transparently share and analyze patient safety events to improve care.
+Rush Copley believes that this reporting process benefits all organizations interested in providing better and safer care as hospitals and other organizations can learn from each other and put better processes in place to protect patients from potential harm.
+Rush Copley is a founding member of the Midwest Alliance for Patient safety.